 2. Write a short story about a groundhog that never sees its shadow.

 3. Explain how to care for a class pet.

 4. Draft a letter convincing your teacher to let students chew gum in class.

 5. Write a letter persuading your parents to let you have ice cream for breakfast.

-6. Share a time when you tried a new food and was pleasantly surprised.
+6. Share a time when you tried new food and were pleasantly surprised.

 7. Draft a letter to a pen pal describing traditions in your country.
 Then ask about his/hers.

 8. Create a story about a child who wins a kite-flying contest.

 9. Compose a series of math word problems about pizza.